 It’s in the cafe itself where my main criticisms lie.
 The user interface for managing the cafe – choosing a recipe, selecting ingredients, adding it to the cafe’s menu – seems a little cluttered and unclear.
 The tutorial skips over a lot of this material in favour of introducing the story and exploration elements, which is great for grabbing attention early, but isn’t so helpful here.
 It’s nothing like as complex as a grown-up’s “tycoon” game, and yet it still managed to confuse me at first.
 Thankfully there are no great penalties for clicking the wrong thing, but just be aware that this might take a little learning.

 Likewise for younger children, there’s a lot of reading involved.
 The story is presented as text, through speech bubbles, with no voice acting.
 And although the language is appropriate for younger readers, the sheer volume of text may not be.
 It’s an unusual discrepancy and makes me wonder for what age this game is really intended: by the time kids have the patience for all the text, the actual content of the text, indeed the whole game, could have become too young for them.
 Either way, be prepared to do a lot of the voices aloud if you’re intending to play this with your little ones.
+It’s also worth noting that although this is a kids’ game some of the language is a bit more grown up than you might expect.
+This wasn’t really a problem for us as we could edit as we read out loud but may be more of an issue if your children can read for themselves.

 Having said all that, Toby and Gabe had a lot of fun just running around the world and gathering the ingredients, and we enjoyed the cafe section together.
 There’s lots to explore, with areas that are initially blocked off but which open up as the story progresses, and new recipes to try in your quest to raise your dragon and bring your mummy back to health.
 We’re nowhere near seeing all the game has to offer, so we’ll be sure to return to its vibrant and inviting world.